 The CAWD Wastewater Treatment Plant (WWTP) has a permitted capacity of 3.0 million gallons per day (MGD) of dry weather flow.
 Current average dry weather flow (ADWF) is approximately 1.1 MGD which represents 37% of the permitted capacity.
-Of the 1.1 MGD, approximately two-thirds is from CAWD customers and the remaining one-thrid is from Pebble Beach Community Service District customers.
+Of the 1.1 MGD, approximately two-thirds is from CAWD customers and the remaining one-third is from Pebble Beach Community Service District customers.

 During large storm events the inflows can increase up to eight times the dry-weather rates.
 This requires the plant equipment and processes be designed to handle large hydraulic loads during the winter months.